neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab_7_Neo4j_MCP_Agent/README.md

 2. **Schema-first approach** - Understanding data structure enables accurate query generation
 3. **Natural language to Cypher** - LLMs can translate questions into graph queries
 4. **Separation of concerns** - The MCP server handles database access; the agent handles reasoning

+## Next Steps

+**Congratulations!** You have completed all labs in the workshop.

+You now have hands-on experience with:
+- Building no-code AI agents with Neo4j Aura Agents
+- Building GraphRAG pipelines with the neo4j-graphrag library
+- Calling Aura Agents programmatically via REST API
+- Connecting LLM agents to Neo4j via the Model Context Protocol

 ## Resources